 Key Stage 3

-At Key Stage 3 pupils will study all six of the main world religions and will begin to explore some key moral issues and religious concepts:
+Key Stage 3 pupils study RE for 3 hours a fortnight and look at all six of the main world religions as well as exploring religious concepts and moral issues.

 - What is religion?

 - Christianity: Jesus

 Year 8 – Key Question: What issues face religion in the modern world?